Lukeyfish/Lukeyfish/README.md

 - 🚩 I use He/Him pronouns and am passionate about technology and data!

-- :apple: I am working on getting my MS in data science from UCSD</a>
+- :apple: I am currently in school working on my MS in data science from UCSD!</a>

 - :newspaper: I am currently looking for a job in Machine Learning, AI, or data science fields!